fataou1maxwell/fataou1maxwell/README.md

-# 👋 Hi, I am Fataou!
+# 🤝 Fataou Maxwell O.!

 - 🧑🏾‍💻 SRE and Cloud DevSecOps Engineer sharing my learning and my journey in IT<br/>
 - 🎓 Studied Mathematics, Economics & Econometrics, and IT